 Posing in their £3,500 uniform of navy tailcoats, golden waistcoats and silk blue bow ties, the Bullingdon club of 2011 are a picture of privilege.

 The infamous drinking club, whose alumni include Prime Minister David Cameron, Boris Johnson and George Osborne, was thought by many to be extinct.

-Far from disappearing as Britain has progressed, these pictures demonstrate the club continues to thrive, perpetuating all of the worst stereotypes about Oxford.
+Far from declining, however, these pictures demonstrate that the club continues to thrive, perpetuating all of the worst stereotypes about Oxford.

-The club has been banned in Oxford since 1927, when a member broke every single window in a college quad.
+The club has been banned since 1927, when a member broke every single window in a college quad.

 Perhaps worse, the presence of the son of Tory party treasurer Michael Farmer (George, no.8 in this picture) shows how closely linked the club still is to the corridors of power.

-Boris Johnson referred to his time in the club as “This [The Bullingdon] is a truly shameful vignette of almost superhuman undergraduate arrogance, toffishness and twittishness,” of which the result was a “deep, deep self-loathing.”
+Boris Johnson referred to the club as “a truly shameful vignette of almost superhuman undergraduate arrogance, toffishness and twittishness,” of which the result was a “deep, deep self-loathing.”